Pairing: Simon & Garfunkel

 “I didn’t sleep well the night before, I was tired.
 I nearly fainted in front of the class.”

-Joanna’s eyes cast down as she remembered the night.
-They fought.
+Joanna’s eyes cast down as she remembered the night; they fought.
 Paul didn’t sleep in bed with her.
 She never really thought about it, assumed he slept on the couch.
 When she looked up Paul disappeared up the stairs.

 It was so easy, so logical and natural, neither Paul nor Art had to think about it.
 As they became closer they readily found they shared a lot of interests, views and perfectionism.
 The first time Paul went to visit Art with his guitar they played and sang till one of the neighbours started pounding on the walls.
-Unlike any of Art’s past collaborators Paul was willing to slave over the vocals and harmonies and Art was patient and supporting when Paul was searching for the chords and melody, all in the name of music.
+Unlike past collaborators Paul was willing to slave over the vocals and harmonies and Art was patient and supporting when Paul was searching for the chords and melody, all in the name of music.
 They shared an unspoken rule that every line deserved the most attention till it was just right.
 At the same time they started working on bringing their voices together.

 To their delight their voices fitted together quite nicely and it didn’t take Art much prodding and convincing to take it a level higher and bring their pronunciations and timbre together.
 That was one of the things they were working on.
 Art was learning the songs Paul had written, writing harmonies for them and thinking out arrangements they would then try to record with Art’s old tape machines.
 Their ideas about music were fairly similar, but they had different ways of execution.
 It was then they started arguing finding out the other man was just as stubborn as themselves.